damian-burke/stateful-relay/README.md

 # Stateful Relay

 The stateful relay is based on [RxJava](https://github.com/ReactiveX/RxJava) and [RxRelay](https://github.com/JakeWharton/RxRelay).
-For debug purposes it also includes [Timber](https://github.com/JakeWharton/timber), but this can easily be excluded since it has no influence on the functionality.

 The `Stateful Relay` is a test to simplify the creation of managed objects with a reactive lifecycle.
 Objects wrapped within may have the following attributes: